FlowAppPlatform/flow-mailjet-component/README.md

 # Flow Mailjet component
-The component is a npm package that sends email using Mailjet and is designed to work with Flow SDK
+The component is an npm package that sends email using Mailjet and is designed to work with Flow SDK

 *To use the component, install the package in your NodeJS project*